 |

-Edited By:
+Edited

-Donna J. Watson, Michelle Sierra, and Lucia Gbaya-Kanga
+By: Donna J. Watson, Michelle Sierra, and Lucia Gbaya-Kanga

-This anthology initiates us into one of the most sacred
+anthology initiates us into one of

-domestic rituals of our mundane world—the purging of physical and psychic
+the most sacred domestic rituals of our mundane world—the

-stains, or the art and work of doing laundry.
-The writers' voices rise above
+of physical and psychic stains, or the art and work of doing laundry.

-the sounds of washing machines, non-televised daytime dramas, and laughter.
+non-televised daytime dramas, and laughter.
+Removing the clothespins

-vintage sleeve of a rummage sale find, the work in "Lavanderia" brings the
+sleeve of a rummage sale find, the work in "Lavanderia" brings the

-circle closer to home as you find yourself nodding and remembering and thanking
+circle closer to home as you find yourself nodding and remembering and

 Click